IUS-CS/project-coffee-capo-games/doc/designpatterns.md

 	state.enter(msg)
 	emit_signal("transitioned", state.name)
 ```
-Next the state pattern will need to be added to the .tscn files by attaching the state pattern script to the root node
+Next the these two scripts will need to be added to the .tscn files by attaching the state pattern to the root node
-and finite state machine to a new node that will have the different states as children nodes.
+and finite state machine to a new node that will have the different states as child nodes.

 <p align="center">
   <img src="images/player-scene-done.png">